rangeengine/Range-Engine-Docs/source/manual/editors/properties/scene.rst

       When you are using *Degrees*, the radian value is also displayed in the tooltip.

 Unit Scale
-   Scale factor to use when converting between Blender Units and *Metric*/*Imperial*.
+   Scale factor to use when converting between RanGE Units and *Metric*/*Imperial*.

    .. tip::